awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-notification.md

 1. Add a target to the rule that you just created\.
 Choose **SNS topic**, and then choose the topic that you created in step 1\.

-1. Configure the details of the rule and give it a descriptive name\.
-To start using the rule, make sure it's enabled and save it\.
+1. Configure the details of the rule, and give it a descriptive name\.
+To start using the rule, make sure it's enabled, and then save it\.